frederiknolte/indirect-response/README.md

 2. [Michael Neely](https://github.com/michaeljneely/)
 3. [Frederik Nolte](https://github.com/frederiknolte)

+## 🖊️ Abstract

+A joint process of label prediction and free-form natural language rationale generation has been shown to offer faithful insights into a model's internal reasoning process.
+In this work, we formulate a text-to-text mixture task to investigate if we can successfully transfer self-rationalization capacity from existing human-provided explanations of natural language inference and question answering examples to the interpretation of indirect answers to polar questions.
+We show that our setup enables a model to generate faithful and coherent rationales — as measured by simulatability and human judgments of quality — with a minimal loss in predictive power when interpreting indirect answers.
+We identify evident shortcomings in our model's reasoning capacity through an extensive analysis of the generated rationales.
+Our results offer a clear direction in which the community can improve the logical prowess of current text-to-text models.

 ## 👩‍🔬 Method

 The Circa dataset [(Louis et al., 2020)](https://www.aclweb.org/anthology/2020.emnlp-main.601/) of (question, indirect answer) pairs does not come with human-provided rationales.
 To teach our T5 model to rationalize (generate a natural language explanation) its predictions on the Circa dataset, we employ a mixture task with data from two datasets that do contain such rationales.